mobilinkd/NucleoTNC/README.md

 # nucleo32-l432kc-tnc-firmware
-Source code for breadboard TNC based on STM32L432KC Nucleo32 dev board
+Source code for breadboard TNC based on STM32L432KC Nucleo32 dev board.

+Please use the Mobilinkd list at https://groups.io/g/mobilinkd for support with this TNC.

 ----